-Official TOEFL scores must be submitted by the application deadline to the American Physical Therapy Association (APTA) (Code: 5312).
-TOEFL scores must be entered on the PTCAS application.
+Official TOEFL scores must be submitted by the application deadline on the PTCAS application (Code: 5312).
+Applicants who are applying to the Doctor of Physical Therapy program are required to achieve a minimum TOEFL score of an 89 on the Internet-based test (iBT®).
+The Doctor of Physical Therapy also requires a minimum TOEFL iBT® Speaking subscale score of a 26, TOEFL iBT® Writing subscale score of 24, TOEFL iBT® Reading subscale score of a 21, and a TOEFL Listening subscale score of an 18.

-Applicants who are applying to the Doctor of Physical Therapy are required to achieve a minimum TOEFL score of an 89 on the Internetbased test (iBT®).
-The Doctor of Physical Therapy also requires a minimum TOEFL iBT® Speaking subscale score of a 26, TOEFL iBT® Writing subscale score of 24, TOEFL iBT® Reading subscale score of a 21, and a TEOFL Listening subscale score of an 18.
 All exams are valid for two years.